Bijesse/nhtt-workshop/lab_5-passing-the-torch.md

 ### Your plan
 With your remaining two weeks dedicated to passing the proverbial observability torch you have decided you need to do the following:

-1. Identify the resources provided by New Relic that others need to be aware of in order to be successful moving forward. *Things to consider: Relevant New Relic docs, New Relic staff responsibilities and roles, possible automation you can introduce to limit manual configuration, etc.* Be prepared to present on at least 4 New Relic resources.
+1. Identify the resources provided by New Relic that others need to be aware of in order to be successful moving forward. *Things to consider: Relevant New Relic docs, New Relic staff responsibilities and roles, enablement courses provided by New Relic, automation to limit manual configuration, etc.* Be prepared to present on at least 3 New Relic resources.
 2. Create a presentation for a meeting that has been scheduled for you to lead on your final day. *This presentation will include executives and engineers.
 They are expecting to see a slideshow that includes everything they need to know moving forward as it relates how and why they should leverage New Relic after you leave.*

 **One member of your group will create a Google Slidedeck that will be shared with other members so everyone can edit the same presentation.
 Use [this template](https://brandfolder.com/s/8gmc57wgnh6tq46gvrjggk57) to get started.**